AIMotionLab-SZTAKI/deepSI-jax/README.md

 <br>

-To be able to run the example scripts and/or modify the codebase, clone the repository:
+Alternatively, to be able to run the example scripts and/or modify the codebase, clone the repository:
 ```bash
 git clone https://github.com/AIMotionLab-SZTAKI/deepSI-jax
 ```
-To install the package and its dependencies (it is advised to use a virtual environment):
+Then, install the package and its dependencies (it is advised to use a virtual environment), as
 ```bash
 cd deepSI-jax
 pip install -e .